 One item that looks likely to appear in every main exhibition is what might be the collection’s greatest treasure: the Last Judgement Triptych by Hieronymus Bosch, produced in the first decade of the 16th century.

-At the time of writing, a standard adult ticket to the paintings gallery cost €9.
+At the time of writing, you buy your tickets for the paintings gallery on site.
+Last time I checked (mid-2024), a standard adult ticket cost €9.

 - Enjoy the interior decoration as you go.
-For example, look through the glass doors opposite the entrance to see the Aula hall with its huge ceiling paintings by the German painter Anselm Feuerbach.
+For example, look through the glass doors opposite the entrance to see the Aula hall with its huge ceiling paintings by the German artist Anselm Feuerbach (the hall also features in The Woman in Gold)

-- If you’re most interested in paintings by Old Masters, then be sure to also visit the Kunsthistorisches Museum (when you leave the academy, turn left and just walk to the end of Niebelungengasse).
+If you’re most interested in paintings by Old Masters, then be sure to also visit the Kunsthistorisches Museum.
+When you leave the academy, simply turn left and walk to the end of Niebelungengasse.

 How to get to the collection